Wacom-Developer/Wacom-Developer-Welcome-Page/README.md

 # Wacom Developer Welcome Page

-## Welcome to the Wacom Developer GitHub pages
+## Welcome to the Wacom for developers GitHub pages

 Here you can find supplementary instructions and latest information for the developer GitHub repositories.